But the Lord has been my high tower, my God, the rock of my refuge. Psalm 94:22

 Who will stand up for me against the evildoers?

-17 Unless the Lord had been my help,
+17 Unless the Lord had helped me,

 18 When I said, “My foot is slipping!”